 Farming, Ranching and Agricultural Bankruptcy

 Farmers and ranchers have special needs that are not typically addressed by Chapter 7 and Chapter 13 Bankruptcy.
 For this reason, most farmers, ranchers, and other agricultural enterprises elect to file under Chapter 11 or Chapter 12 Bankruptcy.
-Eron Law has represented clients in more than 100 such cases, and has helped dozens of Kansas farms and ranches.
+Prelle Eron & Bailey has represented clients in more than 100 such cases, and has helped dozens of Kansas farms and ranches.

 An agricultural reorganization can extend repayment terms, reduce balances, and/or lower interest rates on crop and cattle loans, lines of credit, equipment debt, and land loans.
 Unneeded equipment and land can also be sold free and clear of liens in a Chapter 11 or 12 Bankruptcy case.
 The key to a successful ag reorganization is improving cash flow.